Working with a Federal Mail Fraud Defense Attorney

 What Can Mail Fraud Defense Attorneys Do for You?

 Mail fraud is a federal crime that is punishable by up to 20 years in prison.
-Mail fraud is committed when someone knowingly and willfully uses the US Postal Service or any private interstate carrier to engage in a scheme to defraud another person of money or property.
+Mail fraud is committed when someone knowingly and willfully uses the US Postal Service or any private interstate carrier to engage in a scheme to defraud another person for money or property.
 Mail fraud also includes schemes to obtain money from a victim based on false statements, representations, or promises made through the mail.

 Hiring the Right Attorneys for Your Mail Fraud Defense